KCW89/telebort-core-programs/Program-Data-1 (ver.2025).md

 ---

-*This .md file provides a detailed 24-lesson syllabus for Program X: Database Fundamentals, including objectives, activities, and mini-projects for each lesson, along with tools and platforms to be used throughout the course.*
+*This .md file provides a detailed 24-lesson syllabus for Program Data-1: Database Fundamentals, including objectives, activities, and mini-projects for each lesson, along with tools and platforms to be used throughout the course.*